 Other retailers have used this type of technology for many years; think handheld scanners at grocers such as Stop & Shop.
 It was interesting several years ago when many retailers including Walmart started their pilots, but not anymore.
 Customers don’t like it, and shrinkage has been a huge problem.
 That’s why retailers are abandoning their scan & go pilots for more modern options like autonomous checkout.

-Yet over the last 12 months, we’ve seen several retailers, including (ironically) Sam’s Club, launch new scan & go pilots, with the Walmart-owned chain recently enabling SNAP payment.
+Yet in the past couple years we’ve seen several retailers, including (ironically) Sam’s Club, launch new scan & go pilots, with the Walmart-owned chain recently enabling SNAP payment.
 Some are even calling this tired technology autonomous checkout, comparing it to systems from Amazon Go.
 But scan & go and autonomous checkout really have little in common.
 Autonomous checkout does not require any waiting in line or scanning, least of all by asking the shopper to do the store’s work.

 The fact is, scan & go is not autonomous checkout – it is glorified self-checkout, asking customers to take on the labor of checkout themselves.
 As Thad Peterson of Aite Group put it in an interview with PaymentsSource, “Having the consumer scan their own products and then walking out without going to the point of sale is great, but I’m not sure that consumers would find scanning an entire cart of groceries more convenient than letting a store associate handle that job at the point of sale.”